 Defines the default value for String columns.
 You can change this to any valid string value.
-Single quote marks are required.
+If a value is specified, it must be enclosed in single quote marks.

 NOTE: Although it is possible to set the String column default to blank for null, Axiom Software does not differentiate between null values and empty string values in String columns within the spreadsheet environment.
-Therefore it is recommended to leave the default of empty string if you want the default to be null (blank).
+Therefore it is strongly recommended to leave the default of empty string if you do not want to use a specific string.